radams15/CircuitTesterDocs/Analysis/chap-4/success_criteria.md

 	with 1 core and 2GB of RAM, running Windows 7.
 If the program can load within 5 seconds, and does not noticably stutter, then I will have succeeded.

+- [ ] Should be able to import/export circuits.
+This will be
+	successful if a circuit can be saved on one machine, sent to another machine via email, then imported on the second machine successfully.